We all start somewhere.

 Michele’s track record shows she can get it done.

-She is now working with Patricia Collins and the Bootsy Collins Foundation to spearhead a transformative shift in community dynamics and culture.
-Their collective efforts are dedicated to uplifting the lives of children and fostering the essential cultural changes needed to establish a community where violence and bullying is no longer tolerated, and children not only thrive but also have the opportunity to be their authentic and best selves.
-Patti and Michele have traveled as far away as Compton or to local schools and parks to inspire children and joined forces locally with Cincinnati Public Schools and the Hamilton County Public Library.
+Michele and Patti have created the Land of Superheroes effort.
+This program encourages communities to build a peaceful world where all children can thrive, bullying is no longer tolerated, and kindness prevails.
+Patti and Michele, have traveled as far away as Compton or to local schools and parks to inspire children and joined forces locally with Cincinnati Public Schools and the Hamilton County Public Library.

-Michele developed public-safety initiatives, including a “Don’t Text and Drive” campaign with her husband’s law firm, Gregory S. Young Co., LPA, that reached millions for years.
+Michele developed public safety initiatives, including a “Don’t Text and Drive” campaign with her husband’s law firm, Gregory S. Young Co., LPA, that reached millions for years.

-USA TODAY named Michele Young as the Ohio Woman of the Year Honoree for 2024.
-Hamilton County named May 19, 2022 Michele Young Day.
+USA TODAY named Michele Young the Ohio Woman of the Year Honoree for 2024.
+Hamilton County named May 19, 2022, Michele Young Day.
 Michele is a 2020 Cincinnati Enquirer Woman of the Year and 2020 Cincinnati Bar Association’s Julia A. Stauberg Honoree “in Recognition of an Outstanding Female Counselor for her Exemplary Service and Accomplishments.”
-Other awards include the Cancer Family Care Unsung Hero Award, the Outstanding Achievement Award by Cincinnati Women’s Political Caucus and the Leadership in Empowerment Award at the Cincinnati AAPI Heritage Celebration.
+Other awards include the Cancer Family Care Unsung Hero Award, the Outstanding Achievement Award by Cincinnati Women’s Political Caucus, and the Leadership in Empowerment Award at the Cincinnati AAPI Heritage Celebration.